Ghislaine Maxwell convicted of recruiting teenage girls for Epstein sex abuse | Law-Order

 Ghislaine Maxwell convicted of recruiting teenage girls for Epstein sex abuse

 She was convicted on five of six counts, including one count of sex trafficking.
-Her lawyers did not immediately respond to a query on whether or not they would appeal.
-Maxwell faces up to 65 years in prison at her yet-to-be-scheduled sentencing proceeding.
+Lawyers for Maxwell, who faces up to 65 years in prison, vowed to appeal.
 Maxwell's trial was widely seen as the reckoning Epstein never had and one of the highest-profile cases in the wake of the #MeToo movement, which encouraged women to speak out about sexual abuse by famous and powerful people.

 During the month-long trial, jurors heard emotional and explicit testimony from four women who portrayed Maxwell as central to their abuse by Epstein.
 Three of the four said Maxwell herself touched their bare breasts or took part in the encounters, which often began as massages.
 Maxwell's attorneys sought to undermine the women's credibility, arguing that they were motivated by money to implicate Maxwell since all four had received million-dollar awards from a compensation fund for Epstein's victims.